Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 Rails supports adding stored columns through migrations as a keyword argument.
 Let's go ahead and create one to understand how it works.

-Now when we create or update a row on the users
+Now when we create or update a row on the users table, whether we're using our User model or applying changes

-directly with SQL statements, we can be sure that the full_name
+directly with SQL statements, we can be sure that the full_name column will properly be set.
+We would hope

 this article ends here as this approach is very succinct and accomplishes our task, unfortunately there is a very